xuandung38/cms-docs/upgrade.md

 <a name="upgrade-2.1"></a>
 ## Upgrading To 2.1

-> {notice} This version using Laravel Framework 5.4 so if you are working on Laravel 5.3, please override all default files and folders of Laravel version 5.4 before upgrade.
+> {warning} This version using Laravel Framework 5.4 so if you are working on Laravel 5.3, please override all default files and folders of Laravel version 5.4 before upgrade.

 ### Core and plugins
 Override folder `/core` and `/plugins` from new version.